nechamaTova/Mr-Bean/README.md

 The project uses Swagger.

 ## Error Handling
-Comprehensive error handling has been implemented throughout the server-side code.
+Comprehensive error handling has been implemented throughout the server-side code and client code.
 All errors are appropriately handled and logged using the NLog library.
 A dedicated error handling middleware has been created to centralize the error handling process and ensure consistent error responses.

 ## Configuration
 A configurator has been implemented to handle future changes efficiently.
 This approach enables easy modification of various settings and configurations without requiring significant code modifications.